kitpao/using_gradients_for_Apple_old_page/README.md

 * Align all elements with float OR flex
 * Use gradients for navigation bar
-* Dinamic changes when you hover
+* Dinamic changes when you hover over some items
 * Use background images
 * Use icons